 Study rooms on upper level

-A customer may reserve a room for a two (2) hour time block per day.
+A patron may reserve a room for a two (2) hour time block per day.
 Time may be extended beyond two hours (not to exceed four (4) hours a day) if others are not waiting.

-Homework (study) room on lower level
+Youth Study Room/Makerspace on lower level